 Scrum and Kanban use a pull scheduling system.
 This means that there is a massive amount of tasks that need to be done.
 In Scrum, they are called a backlog.
-For each sprint, the team, along with the Product owner, pulls tasks from the backlog, prioritizes and estimates them, and adds them to the sprint.
+For each sprint, the dedicated development team, along with the Product owner, pulls tasks from the backlog, prioritizes and estimates them, and adds them to the sprint.

 As for Kanban, product backlog is not a must-have, but it is almost always used in projects.
 Usually, the Kanban team and the client decide on the principle of pulling tasks from the first column (e.g. newer/older or tasks with specific markers first, etc).